hipe/tmx/common/doc/issues/030-boxxy.md

 magic to `const_missing`; and the subject hooks into that magic (A) and (B) adds magic to `constants` as well.)

-and there is now the "operator branch" underlying interface (and implementation) that is now exposed to access facility-specific features.
+and there is now the "feature branch" underlying interface (and implementation) that is now exposed to access facility-specific features.

 there is, however, an inherent problem in the primary provision of the